Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: The Proposed Approach

 \section{The Proposed Approach}

 In this section, we introduce our approach on global context aggregation.
 As shown in Fig.~\ref{fig:3}, the entire framework can be divided into three sub-modules, namely DenseFPN, SCP, and HRoIE.
-These modules aim to aggregate global context information from different domains.
+These modules aim to aggregate global context information in order from feature, spatial, and instance domains, respectively.